zhangxiangxiao/tunnel/doc/README.md

 If there are other operations, the synchronous setter will wait for exclusive access.
 Therefore, the set will always be attempted.

 > Warning: due to Lua metatable limitations, if the `__newindex` operator is used such as `hash[key] = value`, make sure `key` is not any data member or any function name of the `tunnel.Hash` data structure.
-The data members currently include `hash.hash`, `hash.serializer` and `hash.count`, but there is no guarantee that this will not change in the future.
+The data members currently include `hash.hash`, `hash.serializer`, `hash.count` and `hash.proxy`, but there is no guarantee that this will not change in the future.

 <a name="tunnel.hash.setasync"></a>
 ### `status, old_value = hash:setAsync(key, value)` ###